sandeep-joy/sandeep-joy.github.io/_pages/about.md

 I completed my Ph.D. at The Ohio State University, where I worked with Prof. [Brian Skinner](https://sites.google.com/view/skinner-physics) in the Physics Department.
 Currently, I am formally supervised by Prof. [Cyprian Lewandowski](https://physics.fsu.edu/person/cyprian-lewandowski) but actively collaborate with theorists and experimentalists both at my home institution and beyond.

-You can reach me at sj24u AT fsu DOT edu.
+You can reach me at sj24u AT fsu DOT edu or sjoy AT magnet DOT fsu.edu